xavdid/website/posts/my-backup-strategy/index.md

 ## What works for you?

 Your plan may look like mine (but probably doesn't).
-All that matters is that you have _a_ plan.
-Yours might be as simple as a paid backup service or ([Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-online-backup-service/) recommends a few) or the software that comes with your OS.
+There will always be tradeoffs between effort, price, retrieval speed, and robustness, so do what makes sense for you.
+Really, all that matters is that you have _a_ plan.
+Your plan might be as simple as a paid backup service ([Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-online-backup-service/) recommends a few) or the software that comes with your OS.

 To start forming your backup strategy: